Vitamin D is an extremely important vitamin that has powerful effects on several systems throughout your body (1).

 That's because the symptoms are often subtle and non-specific, meaning that it's hard to know if they're caused by low vitamin D levels or something else.

 Fortunately, a vitamin D deficiency is usually easy to fix.
-You can either increase your sun exposure, eat more vitamin D rich foods or simply take a supplement.
+You can either increase your sun exposure, eat more vitamin-D-rich foods, such as fatty fish or fortified dairy products, or simply take a supplement.

 Fixing your deficiency is simple, easy and can have big benefits for your health.